ValentinaAng/ML-Zoomcamp-Credit-Approval-API/README.md

 ### Prerequisites

 - **Python** 3.12
-- **Docker** - To containerize the application and deploy it to Cloud Run.
+- **Docker** - To containerize the application and deploy it to AWS Beanstalk.
+- **AWS CLI** - For interacting with AWS install AWS CLI
 - **Git** (optional, if cloning the repository)

 ### Setup